georgemaganzini/Simon-Says/README.md

 ### Unsolved Problems

-- My only unsolved problem is why the audio files are experiencing some odd distortion, the files sound perfect when played directly from the file on my machine, but something odd is happening when they try to play through the browser.
+- My only unsolved problem is why the audio files are experiencing some odd distortion, the files sound perfect when played directly from the file on my machine, but something odd is happening when they try to play through the browser, fix might be as simple as choosing different audio files.